OmobaCoder/The-Sparks-Foundation-Internship-Program/README.md

 # The Sparks Foundation Graduate Rotational Internship Program for Data Science & Business Analytics Internship November2022.

 Task 1 Prediction Using Supervised Machine Learning using Linear Regression Method;

+- Linear regression is a statistical method for modeling relationships between a dependent variable with a given set of independent variables.

 This dataset contains two(2) variables